Journal of the American Heart Association (JAHA) NOVEMBER 15, 2024

 Endpoint

-Composite of coronary death, non-fatal MI, or stroke
+Composite of coronary death, non-fatal MI, and fatal or non-fatal stroke

 Tested